mjoslin-ai/Excel-Coffee_Sales_Dashboard/README.md

 - Add Loyalty Card slicer
 - New slicer style (Green Slicer Style)
 - Change Roast Type Name Layout to 3 columns and Size slicer to 2 columns
-- Copy total sales worksheet named Country Bar Chart
+- Copy Total Sales worksheet named Country Bar Chart
 - Modify TotalSales pivot table with only Country in Axis and Sum of Sales in Values
 - Insert bar chart sorting by Sum of Sales
 - Add data labels and put units in US dollars